Takatū logo

 As a part of enrolment into the Te Ahu o te Reo Māori programme being delivered by Takatū Associates Ltd, you will need to have your eligibility endorsed by the Principal or Centre Manager of the educational setting that you are employed by or associated with.

 This letter will need to be completed and submitted as a part of your Enrolment Application.
-The folder to upload the completed form can be found in Section 10 of the Enrolment Form.
+We can not process your application without the completed Endorsement Form.

 Enrol now for 2023